Editor's Note — This article was originally reported and published in 2014 and has been updated and reformatted in 2019.

 Today, Ford's Theater is still in use as a playhouse, education center and museum.

-"At Ford's, people can connect with the history of Lincoln but also with his humanity," says Ford's Theater director Paul R. Tetreault.
+"At Ford's, people can connect with the history of Lincoln but also with his humanity," said Ford's Theater director Paul R. Tetreault.

-"We strive to bring history to life for the 700,000 visitors who walk through our doors annually.
+"We strive to bring history to life. ...
 It's a fitting tribute to Lincoln's legacy and love of the arts -- especially theater."

 Godse also believed Gandhi was responsible for the partition of India in August 1947, which had led to religious violence.